thybag/Story-Card/readme.md

 Story-card is an easy to use, highly customisable, interactive, online Story Card dashboard.
 By default story-card comes with drivers ready to use with MySQL, flatfile & sharepoint setups, although you can write your own to get story-card working with any datastore you like.

+You can view a live demo here: http://userbag.co.uk/demo/storycard

 Story-card uses the [Flight](http://flightphp.com/) PHP micro-framework and [jQuery](http://jquery.com/) for all the heavy(ish) lifting.
 By default a "singleuser" authentication driver is in use, although an LDAP driver is also included.

 ## Flat file Installation